Maushundb/bmusings/content/pages/coaching/index.md

 I got into programming later than most people.
 Two years into studying music at UC Berkeley, I wanted to take a class on computer music.
 Unfortunately, one of the requirements for the class was a semester of computer science.
-So, never having coded anything in my life, I resolved to try to meet to the requirement and scrape my way through cs101.
+So, never having coded anything in my life, I resolved to try to meet the requirement and scrape my way through cs101.

 Within a month, I was hooked.